Saving documents as eBooks

 In this way, you could tell Kindle that the "beginning" of your eBook is not "Chapter 1" but the title page, or the prologue, etc.

 When you have converted a document to the EPUB format, it is a good idea to test the resulting .epub file in as many eBook readers as possible.
-For this, use any available devices like iPad, Sony Reader, etc. You can also install an eBook reader on your Windows system: Adobe Digital Editions, Sony Reader for PC, Nook for PC, and CoolReader are free.
+For this, use any available devices like iPad, Sony Reader, etc. You can also install Adobe Digital Editions, a free eBook reader, on your Windows system.

 eBooks in the Kindle format can be tested with Kindle Previewer.